Top 10 Most Popular African Languages|

 Want to enter the African market?
 Does your product/service tailor to one of the largest continents in the world?
 It’s time to consider translating and localizing your content.
 There are over 1000 African languages in existence so it can be quite mind-boggling trying to nail down which one you should choose to offer your product or service in.
 Luckily enough, we’ve listed the 10 most popular languages spoken in Africa…

-The most spoken language in Africa is Swahili which is said to have over 100 million speakers.
+The most spoken language in Africa is Swahili which is said to have between 100 and 150 million speakers.
 Known as a ‘Bantu’ language, Swahili apparently originated from other languages like Arabic.
-This is the official language of Tanzania, Uganda and Kenya but it is also used in places like Ethiopia, Sudan, Burundi, Rwanda, southern Somalia, northern Mozambique and the Comoros Islands.
+This is the official language of Tanzania, Uganda, the Democratic Republic of Congo and Kenya, but it is also used in countries like Ethiopia, Sudan, Burundi, Rwanda, southern Somalia, northern Mozambique and the Comoros Islands.
 Swahili is the main medium of instruction in schools and it’s not considered a difficult language to learn, especially if you already know some Arabic.

 Fun Fact?
 Swahili was the language used in The Lion King.
 Remember ‘Hakuna Matata’?
 That means no worries in Swahili and ‘Simba’ means ‘lion’!

-Amharic is the main language spoken in Ethiopia by over 20 million speakers.
+Amharic is one of the main languages spoken in Ethiopia by over 20 million speakers.
 It is considered the second most spoken Semitic language in the world after Arabic – these are languages that originate from the Middle East alongside Hebrew, Tigrinya and more.
 Amharic is written using the very unique Ge’ez writing system known as ‘fidel’.

 Fun Fact?
 The capital of Ethiopia is Addis Ababa – this means “new flower” in Amharic.